apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The string used to join the values of headless service addresses.</p>
+<p>joinWith is the string to join the values of headless service addresses.</p>
 </td>
 </tr>
 </tbody>